Series 26 Outside Activities and Personal Financial Activities

 flowchart TD

-A["Associated-person activity is disclosed or discovered"] --> B["Classify the conduct risk: OBA, private transaction, financial tie, or misconduct"]
+A["Associated-person activity is disclosed or discovered"] --> B["Classify the activity: OBA, private transaction, outside account, financial tie, or customer-asset concern"]

 B --> C{"Can the activity be supervised safely under firm policy?"}